-As Ms Onasanya has been sentenced to a relatively short 3 months, it is unlikely that an employer would be able to rely on frustration.
+As Ms Onasanya was sentenced to a relatively short 3 months, it is unlikely that an employer would be able to rely on frustration.

 The offence of which the employee was convicted may amount to gross misconduct.
 If so, the employer may be able to dismiss without notice.

 However, the offence may not fall squarely within what amounts to gross misconduct at the organisation, especially if there is no connection between the criminal conduct and the employee’s job.

 There is also the practical complication of investigating whilst the employee is in prison.

 An employer should endeavour to act reasonably, which will involve conducting a proper investigation and seeking to consult with the employee, even if this has to be done by letter or telephone.
 ACAS guidance states, “An employee should not be dismissed or otherwise disciplined solely because he or she has been charged with or convicted of a criminal offence.
 The question to be asked in such cases is whether the employee’s conduct or conviction merits action because of its employment implications.”